 Scottish Heritage Fruit Trees sell a wide range of, er, Scottish heritage fruit trees.

 Glendoick Garden Centre sells traditional fruit tree and soft fruit species suitable for Scotland.

 Poyntzfield Herb Nursery, based in the Black Isle, supply both seeds and plants of medicinal and culinary herbs, broadly defined.

 Graham Bell is a long-established Scottish forest gardener, based in the Borders, who now sells forest garden plants through The Red Shed Catalogue.

 Ann Miller’s Speciality Mushrooms is the place to go for mushroom spawn.

-The Kore Wild Fruit Nursery in Wales has very wide range of fruit.
+The Kore Wild Fruit Nursery in Wales has wide range of fruit.

-Crûg Farm, also in Wales, do ornamental plus some useful species for the forest garden.
+Crûg Farm, also in Wales, do ornamental plants plus some useful species for the forest garden.